Explore My City Guest Blogger Thassia Dezan from Family Off Duty

 Stay together and make sure you are on the busy part of the street, especially at night.
 If you do not trust something, trust your own instincts.

 Locals from Rio de Janeiro are friendly and love a good time and party!
 The entire place is a party during the city’s most notable events – Reveillon (New Year’s Eve) and Carnival.
-Cariocas love street parades, parties with samba beat, live music and fireworks show.
+Cariocas love street parades, parties with a samba beat, live music and fireworks show.
 Be sure to relax, enjoy the music, the weather, the food and have a good time.

 About the Blogger